Latest update 4 November 2022

 We encourage all West Australians, including our patients and clients, to be vaccinated.
 The team at Assure Cosmetic Centre is fully vaccinated.

-Our surgeons are continuing face-to-face consultations however, if you are unvaccinated and if appropriate for your care, our surgeons encourage Telehealth consultations via video-conferencing (e.g. Coviu, Skype, Zoom, Facetime etc) or telephone for when video-conferencing is not available.
+Our surgeons continue to provide face-to-face consultations however, if you are unvaccinated and if appropriate for your care, our surgeons encourage Telehealth consultations via video-conferencing (e.g. Coviu, Skype, Zoom, Facetime etc) or telephone for when video-conferencing is not available.

 Please contact us to discuss whether a Telehealth consultation will be suitable for you.